-All courses in the proposed general education curriculum except the FYE seminars may fulfill other requirement at the College.
+All courses in the proposed general education curriculum except the FYE seminars may fulfill other requirements at the College.
+A single course can satisfy up to two of the general education requirements.

 INTEGRATIONS

 Integrations-that is, the student's making of meaningful and productive connections among the various courses, ideas, and experiences of a liberal arts education-accurately describes what we aim to foster in students at Skidmore College.
 To integrate knowledge is to think beyond the simplicity of a single idea to the broader and deeper concepts that animate the world.
 It involves the realization that to be liberally educated one must understand that concepts, principles, ideas, experiences, and values do not end at the arbitrary borders of a course or a discipline, but are interwoven in a tapestry of complex knowledge.
 We hope to challenge our students to be more intentional about this process and about the concepts that undergird it.
 As such, the principle of Integrations forms the backbone of the new proposed general education curriculum.
 Its core feature is a three-course sequence-a First Year Experience; a Bridge Experience (Power and Justice); and one of many Senior Experience Codas-that, ideally, will empower our student to be serious, rigorous, and creative thinkers.